Independent Travel Agent

 Can I hire agents to work for me?

 No you cannot.
 As an Independent Contractor, you are the only agent authorized to book travel and protected by the group E&O policy.
 This means that you cannot recruit agents to work for you and then sit back and collect the commissions

 Can I adjust my commission to be more competitive?

-Yes, you will instantly know how much commission you will earn from a reservation.
-If you want to offer shipboard credits, a bottle or wine, or a lower fare (depending on vendor limitations) then you can adjust your commission rate when you make the reservation.
+Yes, you will always know how much commission you will earn from a reservation.
+If you want to offer shipboard credits, a bottle or wine, or a lower fare (depending on vendor limitations) then you can adjust your commission rate when you create the reservation.